Table of Contents

 I am deeply convinced that together we will also overcome this difficult moment when our thoughts and compassion are with all who are suffering from this terrible conflict within the middle of Europe.”

-What did he mean with this address?
+What did he mean by this address?

 Nobody knows, but it is absolutely disgusting and utterly shocking that the person in charge of the education of thousands of Europeans doesn’t want to publicly express complete disapproval of the Russian invasion.